-A long history: Heartland was created in 1984 by a small group of individuals who shared a deep concern over the growth in the size and power of government.
+A long history: Heartland was created in 1984 by individuals who shared a deep concern over the growth in the size and power of government.
 They incorporated The Heartland Institute as a nonprofit charitable organization to discover, develop, and promote free-market solutions to social and economic problems.
-Joseph Bast, Heartland's original executive director, is still there ... now as president and CEO.
+Joseph Bast, Heartland's original executive director, served as president and CEO until retiring in 2018.

 Diverse funding base: Heartland has grown slowly over the years by cultivating a diverse base of donors who share its mission.
 Today it has approximately 5,000 supporters.
-In 2016 it received 67 percent of its income from foundations, 19 percent from individuals, and 11 percent from corporations.
-No corporate donor gave more than 5 percent of its total receipts.
+In 2017 it received 70 percent of its income from individuals, 22 percent from foundations, and 6 percent from corporations.

-Academic fire power: More than 370 academics and professional economists serve as policy advisors to The Heartland Institute, including members of the faculties of Harvard University, The University of Chicago, Northwestern University, Georgetown University, Pepperdine University, Vanderbilt School of Law, and scores of other respected universities.
+Academic fire power: Nearly 500 academics and professional economists serve as policy advisors to The Heartland Institute, including members of the faculties of Harvard University, The University of Chicago, Northwestern University, Georgetown University, Pepperdine University, Vanderbilt School of Law, and scores of other respected universities.